 Unintended pregnancy rates are similar whether hysteroscopy or laparoscopy is used for permanent contraception.
 However, after hysteroscopy, women are more likely to require a second operation.

 Procedures that provide permanent contraception in women cause few problems.
 Problems include

 Bleeding (hemorrhage) or an injury to the intestines: About 0.5% of women

 Failure to block the tubes, pain, and other complications: Up to about 5% of women

-A mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
+A mislocated (ectopic) pregnancy Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as a fallopian tube.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy... read more : About 30% of pregnancies that occur after tubal sterilization
+Women with an ectopic... read more : About 30% of pregnancies that occur after tubal sterilization

 If women have ongoing pain or vaginal bleeding, the microinserts may have to be removed, Typically, the microinserts are removed by hysteroscopy, but laparoscopy may be required if part of the microinsert is outside the fallopian tube.